Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Methodology

-In \cite{Burnett2022Ready}, localization is attempted at every frame, where $n = 1$ (see Fig.~\ref{fig:factor_graph}, middle).
-In this work, we progressively increase $n$ to study the resulting effect on computational efficiency and localization accuracy (see Fig.~\ref{fig:factor_graph}, bottom).

-The following sections describe the two odometry methods and the localization procedure considered in this paper.
+\citet{Burnett2022Ready} attempt localization at every frame ($n = 1$) using only ICP for odometry (see Fig.~\ref{sfig:loc}).
+We integrate two new lightweight odometry modules, Doppler and OG odometry, to study their specific impacts in a localization pipeline.
+By progressively increasing $n$ while using these different estimators, we evaluate the resulting effect on computational efficiency and localization accuracy (see Fig.~\ref{sfig:infreqloc}).
+The following sections describe the three odometry methods and the localization procedure considered in this paper.